vjeux/react-server-rendering/README.md

 Try turning off JS and revisiting those URLs.

 Also you can try running multiple tabs to see the live updating in the demo.

+## Why can't I see the comments with JavaScript disabled?

+Because we're fetching them via AJAX.
+You could just as easily preload your comments by designing a fetching API that works on the client and the server, and set up the initial state of your component on the server such that the commments are there on initial load.
+But I wanted to take an unmodified example that was not designed for server rendering and add server rendering to it.